Alphonse Mucha: 1900 Paris Universal Exposition

 His work appeared in many forms at the Exposition.
-He designed the posters for the official Austrian participation in the Exposition, the menu for the restaurant at the Bosnian pavilion, and menu for the official opening banquet.
-He produced displays for the jeweler Georges Fouquet and the perfume maker Houbigant, with statuettes and panels of women depicting the scents of rose, orange blossom, violet and buttercup.
-His more serious art works, including his drawings for Le Pater, were shown in the Austrian Pavilion and in the Austrian section of the Grand Palais.
+Besides the posters for the official Austrian participation in the Exposition and the menu for the restaurant at the Bosnian pavilion and for the official opening banquet, he also produced displays for the jeweler Georges Fouquet and the perfume maker Houbigant, with statuettes and panels of women depicting the scents of rose, orange blossom, violet, and buttercup.
+His more serious artworks, including his drawings for Le Pater, were shown in the Austrian Pavilion and in the Austrian section of the Grand Palais.

-His work at the Exposition earned him the title of Knight of the Order of Franz Joseph from the Austrian government, and the Legion of Honour from the French Government.
+His work at the Exposition earned him the title of Knight of the Order of Franz Joseph from the Austrian government, and he was named to the Legion of Honour by the French government.
 During the course of the Exposition, Mucha proposed another unusual project.
-The French Government planned to take down the Eiffel Tower, built especially for the Exposition, as soon as the Exposition ended.
-Mucha proposed that, after the Exposition, the top of the tower should be replaced by a sculptural monument to humanity be constructed on the pedestal.
-The tower proved to be popular with both tourists and Parisians, and the Eiffel Tower remained after the Exhibit ended.
+The French Government planned to take down the Eiffel Tower, built especially for the Exposition, as soon as the event ended.
+Mucha proposed that, after the Exposition, the top of the tower should be replaced by a sculptural monument to humanity constructed on the pedestal.
+However, the tower proved to be popular with both tourists and Parisians, and it was left in its original form after the Exhibit ended.